GDSL-UL/soft_install/docs/04-otherwin.md

 To make sure that your installation was successful and all packages have been installed we need to run one more thing.
 Here're the steps to follow:

 1. Download the [**check_py_stack.ipynb**](https://raw.githubusercontent.com/darribas/gds_env/master/gds_py/check_py_stack.ipynb) file by right clicking on it and selecting **_Save link as_**.
 Make sure to use the same folder we have been using so far.
-2. From the same Anaconda Prompt as above, with the environment activated (you'll know that the case if `(gds)` is at the top of the line in the command prompt), run:
+2. From the same Anaconda Prompt as above, with the environment activated (you'll know that is the case if `(gds)` is at the top of the line in the command prompt), run:

 ```shell
 jupyter nbconvert --to html --execute check_py_stack.ipynb
 ```

-This will take a little bit and, if it succeeds, it will produce a file called `check_py_stack.html` that you can open on your browser to inspect.
+This will take a little bit and, if it succeeds, it will produce a file called `check_py_stack.html` that you can open in your browser to inspect.
 If there are no errors and every cell has been run correctly, your resulting file should look like [this one](check_py_stack.html).
 If the two look the same, you are all set!!!

 ## Running Python {#otherWin_run .unnumbered}

 Now that you have successfully installed Python on your computer, you are ready to go!
-Now every time you want to launch the environment, called Jupyter Lab, you will need to follow these steps:
+Now every time you want to launch the app, called Jupyter Lab, you will need to follow these steps:

 1. Start by opening an Anaconda Prompt (remember: "Start Menu" --> "Anaconda Prompt (miniconda3)").
 2. Navigate to the folder that you want to work in using the `cd` command (for example, your home directory: `C:\Users\username`).